tgraupmann/PHP_WebSocketServer/README.md

 # PHP_WebSocketServer

 This is a PHP WebSocket Server that uses [Rachet](https://github.com/ratchetphp/Ratchet).
-This example uses port 5050.

 ## Usage ##